-- how the effectiveness of the governance arrangements is reviewed; - how the significant risks and issues faced by the Council and identified within last year's statement have been mitigated; and - key issues to be addressed in the coming year. - 5.
+- 4. The Accounts & Audit Regulations 2015 require the Council to prepare and publish a governance statement on an annual basis.
+This statement sets out: - the Council's commitment to delivering robust governance arrangements; - how the effectiveness of the governance arrangements is reviewed; - how the significant risks and issues faced by the Council and identified within last year's statement have been mitigated; and - key issues to be addressed in the coming year. - 5.
 The Council has developed a Code of Governance, which is consistent with the principles of the International Framework and supports the Annual Governance Statement.